Social media tips for marketers

 Who is the target audience of social media?

 Your social media target audience are consumers that you've identified as your buyer persona.
 The people you want to target and encourage to buy your product.
 It could be based on demographics that include income, job title, gender, age, education, behavior, location.

 What are the benefits of social media marketing?

 The most important benefits of social media marketing are...

 - Increased brand awareness

 - Real-time customer support

 Social media is changing.
 Every day we're introduced to dozens of new features.
 Advertising options.
 New rules.
 Algorithm updates.
 Your job is to stay up to date.
 Ready to adapt.
 Be flexible.
 Then, you'll be sure that your brand is using social media to its full extent.
 Exploiting it for engagement, lead generation, conversions, profit.

-In the meantime, grab yourself my social media tips checklist.
+In the meantime, grab yourself my social media checklist of 23 tips and tricks.
 You can download it below...